-- 8.3.c.3.
+8.3.c.3.
 Allocation of crew time to the partners is for the purpose of ensuring equitable distribution of crew time for partner activities.
-Planning and execution of crew activities will be integrated in accordance with Article 11.6. - 8 3 d Space Station Resources, and Transportation and Communication Services - 8 3 d 1 Space Station utilization resources are power; user servicing capacity, including services of the CSA-provided SPDM, heat rejection capacity; data handling capacity, crew time; and EVA capacity.
-The initial list of Space Station utilization resources to be allocated is power, and crew time.
+Planning and execution of crew activities will be integrated in accordance with Article 11.6.

+8.3.d.
+Space Station Resources, and Transportation and Communications Services

+Space Station utilization resources are power; user servicing capacity, including the services of the CSA-provided SPDM; heat rejection capacity; data handling capacity; crew time; and EVA capacity.
+The initial list of Space Station utilization resources to be allocated is power and crew time.
 All other Space Station utilization resources may be used without allocation.
-To support the operation and full international utilization of the Space Station as defined in Article 3, NASA, RSA, ESA and the GOJ will provide launch and return transportation services as provided in Article 12.1 and consistent with the integrated traffic planning process.
+To support the operation and full international utilization of the Space Station as defined in Article 3, NASA, RSA, the GOJ and ESA will provide launch and return transportation services as provided in Article 12.1 and consistent with the integrated traffic planning process.
 From the total Space Station user payload capacity available on Space Station launch and return transportation flights actually flown each year, each partner will have the right to obtain launch and return transportation services, from any partner providing such services, to support its Space Station utilization plan, commensurate with its allocation of utilization resources, either through its own provision of this capacity or through purchase from any other partner providing such services.
-NASA, RSA, ESA and the GOJ will correspondingly ensure, through the planning mechanisms established in this Article and Article 12, that all partners can exercise their right to obtain launch and return transportation services to support their Space Station utilization plans.
-It is anticipated that NASA, RSA, ESA and the GOJ will exercise this right first through provision of their own payload launch and return transportation capacity.
+NASA, RSA, the GOJ and ESA will correspondingly ensure, through the planning mechanisms established in this Article and Article 12, that all partners can exercise their right to obtain launch and return transportation services to support their Space Station utilization plans.
+It is anticipated that NASA, RSA, the GOJ and ESA will exercise this right first through provision of their own payload launch and return transportation capacity.
 (The foregoing does not apply to launch and return transportation capacity provided for the Space Station in connection with Space Station evolutionary additions.)
-Similarly, the partners will have the right to obtain, commensurate with their allocation of utilization resources, TDRSS data transmission capacity provided by NASA, RSA Data Relay Satellite data transmission capacity, and data transmission capacity provided by other partners as applicable, and available for the Space Station as provided in Article 12.2 and consistent with the COUP The UOP, defined in Article 8.3 e, will update the lists of utilization resources and allocated utilization resources as necessary as NASA and the other partners gain experience. - 8.3.d.2.
-CSA's allocation of user accommodations and utilization resources may begin once the Space Station Remote Manipulator System is verified following assembly to the Space Station. - 8.3.e.
+Similarly, the partners will have the right to obtain, commensurate with their allocation of utilization resources, TDRSS data transmission capacity provided by NASA, RSA Data Relay Satellite data transmission capacity, and data transmission capacity provided by other partners as applicable, and available for the Space Station as provided in Article 12.2. and consistent with the COUP.
+The UOP, defined in Article 8.3.e, will update the lists of utilization resources and allocated utilization resources as necessary as NASA and the other partners gain experience

+8.3.e.
 It is the goal of the Parties to use the Space Station in a safe, efficient and effective manner.
 To accomplish this, the MCB has established a UOP, to assure the compatibility of utilization activities of the Space Station.
-The UOP will comprise one member each from NASA, CSA and the other partners.
+The UOP will comprise one member each from NASA, RSA and the other partners.
 Members may send designated alternates to UOP meetings.
 In addition, each partner may call upon relevant expertise as necessary to support UOP activities.
-The UOP will take decisions by consensus, in the event of failure to reach consensus on any issue, the issue will be forwarded to the MCB for resolution.
-In the interest of efficient management, NASA and CSA recognize that the UOP should take the responsibility to routinely resolve all utilization issues as expeditiously as possible rather than refer such issue to the MCB.
+The UOP will take decisions by consensus; in the event of failure to reach consensus on any issue, the issue will be forwarded to the MCB for resolution.
+In the interest of efficient management, NASA and RSA recognize that the UOP should take the responsibility to routinely resolve all utilization issues as expeditiously as possible rather than refer such issues to the MCB.